elliottrt/testpy/README.md

 Directories are, by default, recursively searched for test cases.
 This can be disabled with `-n` and `--no-recursion`

+Information about every test case and their status is printed.
+This includes passing, failing, and skipped tests.
+Tests are skipped if their record file is missing or malformed.
+To only print out failing tests, use the `-f` or `--fail-only` options.

 ### Updating Test Cases
 When run with the option `-u` or `--update`, all test cases will be evaluated and their results stored in record files for future test evaluations to check against.